concord-consortium/biologica/rfc.md

   a1-a2 b1- -c2 d1 e1-[e2, e3] f1-^[f3] XY
 ```

-This makes the new dashed syntax the prime format (though we probably need to suport authoring
+This makes the new dashed syntax the prime format (though we probably need to support authoring
-with the old `a:a1,b:a1` synatax) and adds a couple features Geni* has been needing
+with the old `a:a1,b:a1` syntax) and adds a couple features Geni* has been needing

  * `a1-a2 b1- -c2`
    Any allele listed on one side or the other of a dash indicates a requirement for that